medusajs/medusa/docs/content/advanced/backend/subscribers/events-list.md

 {
   id, //string ID of variant
-  product_id, //string ID of product metadata //object of additional data
+  product_id, //string ID of product metadata //object of the `metadata` field of the variant }
-}
 ```